OverviewGeographical classification: Corsica - Corse > Bavella Massif > Punta di l'Acellu

-Punta di l’Acellu – Bird's Peak – is a fine tower rising above the Bavella Pass, the admittance to the wild and magnificent stone’s microcosm of Bavella range, quite a wonderful natural museum.
+Punta di l’Acellu – Bird's Peak – is a fine tower rising above the Bavella Col, the admittance to the wild and magnificent stone’s microcosm of Bavella range, quite a wonderful natural museum.
 Well evident from the pass and also named First Tower, Punta di l’Acellu is the Southernmost amongst the Bavella Towers and frequently climbed, because of its closeness to the Bavella Pass and the quality of the granite.
 The most interesting routes are E face's routes and South Ridge or Arete de Zonza.

 Its name derives from an ancient popular saying, in accordance of which “only a bird could reach the summit”.

 Main entrance into Bavella group is Col de Bavella m.
 1211.